anton-smirnov-robert/weaver/content/note on Montevil2020a.md

 One could choose one or the other view and be satisftied because 1) based on Darwin's view of evolution or 2) just lack of epistemic knowledge but otherwise, it is good.
 Or we can say that both are need and complement each other. *It is always a matter of perspective.* Be careful not to confuse with synchronic and diachronic, it is not the same mapping.
 The relational conception has those two aspect, and the genealogical one also.

->[!note]
->
->Because parts are linked with one another in a circular way, we cannot isolate them without a proper justifications of the boundary conditions.
-For instance, if the boundary condition of my model depends on the result that I observe, how can I justify my boundary conditions in the first place.
-I need somehow a justification to say that if I have this phenomena, I can use my boundary coonditions.
-If I know for sure what I will obtain (from the beginning), I don't need to do a model.
-In other words, **boundary conditions or external parameters are always heuristics.
-They are suggestions that are validated a posteriori if the result of my model is compatible with sustaining this boundary condition (via closure)**.
-This validation amounts to justifying that your model (and its external parameters) have a biological function.
-In fact, not doing this means that you are studying something assuming that it has a biological function.
-You take for granted the specific values of your parameters and boundary conditions.
-With $\chi$, this can be done by the argument of natural selection!?
-That why the authors says that we need instances like Fig3b to use Fig3a ?

->[!warning]
->
->Another way to point out one limiting aspect of the epistemology of physics is that you boundary/initial conditions, external parameters of you equation does not depend on the results of your model.
-You fix it with a steady hand, the one of the manufacturer building the model as an artefact.

 The idea is that the genealogical conception provides *whole organisms* as candidates for identity classes.
 The relational conception, in turn, details the relevant parts for the purpose of the model/experiment.

 ### Organization approach of the relational conception